What Are Mega Cap Stocks?

 Market capitalization measures the stock market’s perceived value of a stock, not its intrinsic value.
 So mega cap status alone shouldn’t be considered a reliable indicator of a company’s fundamentals or financial health.

-How to Invest in Mega Caps
+How To Invest in Mega Caps

 If you understand the investment risk and potential rewards that come with mega cap stocks and you’re interested in adding them to your portfolio, there are two ways to do it.
 You can choose to invest in individual mega cap stocks, or you can put money into an investment fund, such as a mutual fund or an exchange-traded fund (ETF) that holds mega caps.

 Buying individual stocks allows you to pick and choose which mega caps you want to purchase.
 But this may require more of a hands-on approach as you’ll need to research individual companies.
+There are similarities and differences, in that regard, between investing in mega cap and investing in small cap stocks.

 Investing in a thematic ETF focused on mega cap stocks may be a simpler way to diversify with larger companies.
 This allows you to have exposure to more mega cap stocks in your portfolio.